Why Do Stars Turn Red? II. Steady-State Envelope Solutions: Discussions

 \section{Discussions}

-Compared to full stellar evolution models, the advantage of our steady-state approach is that it allows us to explore all plausible combinations of physical quantities in stellar structures, rather than being restricted to specific evolutionary tracks.
-This flexibility enables us to isolate the problem from evolutionary effects and investigate the underlying physics that governs stellar envelope structures.
-Moreover, in stellar evolution simulations, modifying the opacity, surface boundary condition, or convection treatment often causes the computation to stall or fail.
-In contrast, steady-state models are not affected by prior evolutionary history and thus provide a more feasible framework to test a wide range of physical assumptions.
-Additionally, we solve only the envelope structure, defining the inner boundary using a constant pressure.
-This treatment allows us to focus specifically on the behavior of the envelope itself, and in particular, to examine the validity of the mirror principle within the realistic range of $M_{\rm in}$.
-By excluding the nuclear burning zones in the central region of the star, we also avoid the complexity arising from nuclear reactions.
+Compared to full stellar evolution calculations, the principal advantage of our steady-state approach is that it allows systematic exploration of stellar envelope structures across a wide range of physical parameter combinations, rather than being restricted to specific evolutionary tracks.
+This flexibility enables us to isolate the problem from evolutionary effects and to identify the fundamental mechanisms that govern the envelope structure.
+In addition, modifications to physical inputs, such as opacity, surface boundary conditions, or convective prescriptions, often cause stellar evolution calculations to stall or fail.
+By contrast, steady-state envelope models are independent of prior evolutionary history and therefore provide a practical framework for testing various physical assumptions.

+Another key feature of our approach is that we solve only the envelope structure, with the inner boundary defined by a fixed pressure condition.
+This treatment allows us to focus directly on envelope physics and, in particular, to examine the refined mirror principle within the physically relevant range of $M_{\rm in}$.
+By excluding the nuclear-burning core, we also avoid the additional complexity introduced by nuclear energy generation and composition evolution, which are not essential for understanding the envelope response investigated here.